 It goes like this…..slowly, slowly, extremely slowly….gently lowering my body down, down, down, through the storm layer of leaves and twigs.
 Arms crossed covering my heart, gingerly immersing all my organs…..until full baptism ends with short, shallow breaths and loud profane shrieks!
 Often upsetting and scaring off any lurking dog walkers!

 On fierce evenings such as these, senses come wildly alive.
 Launching out into the choppy waves is blissful.
 Gleefully, little whitecaps wallop their droplets into my eyes and hair.
 Obsidian water stretches out endlessly, towards shadowy mountains and low heavy clouds.
 The air trembles, shivering in anticipation of the impending storm.
-A sweet smell of rain flew by, on the whirling wind.
+A sweet smell of rain flies by, on the whirling wind.

 Protected, strangely cocooned and comforted in the now warm waters, I swim on and outwards into the deep mysterious centre.
 By now the light has faded and my home bay is out of sight, it’s a thought not to dwell on.
 Reminding myself to enjoy the moment, floating face upward, witnessing the pewter clouds scudding along is mesmerising, almost hypnotic.Swathes of spindly weed twirl below the surface, gently brushing my exposed limbs as they pass by, on their journey to meet the sea.
 Well at least that’s what I romantically tell myself…… when the eel thoughts creep into my mind!
 Night swims bring feelings of calm and fear all mixed together.